0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 greater than $log_n q$ AND gates.)

-This gives us a #emph[levelled] fully homomorphic encryption protocol: it lets us evaluate abritrary circuits on encrypted data, as long as those circuits have bounded depth.
+This gives us a #emph[levelled] fully homomorphic encryption protocol: it lets us evaluate arbitrary circuits on encrypted data, as long as those circuits have bounded depth.
 If we need to evaluate a bigger circuit, we have two options.
 + Increase the value of $q$.
   Of course, the cost of the computations increases with $q$.
-+ Use some technique to "reset" the error and start anew, as if with a freshly encrypted cyphertext.
++ Use some technique to "reset" the error and start anew, as if with a freshly encrypted ciphertext.

   This approach is called "bootstrapping" and it incurs some hefty computational costs.